johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 ~~~~~~~~~~
 {: #ex-table title="Example Signal-Cause-Mitigation Mapping"}

-The 'Baseline' in the 'Discard Rate' column is network dependent.
+The 'Baseline' in the 'Discard Rate' column is both discard class and network dependent.

 YANG Module {#module}
 ===========